Raising marine ornamentals in captivity principally is providing the right nutrition and environment for:

 Marine ornamental larvae are usually reared indoors under controlled artificial (fluorescent) lighting and temperature conditions, although favorable outdoor conditions may also be used.
 Rearing containers can be anything from small, 10-gallon glass aquariums to large 1,000-gallon round, black tanks, depending on the species requirements, desired production quantity and amount of space available.
 Oxygenation and light circulation is created from airstones rather than water pumps to minimize damage to the fragile larval body.
 Commercial larval systems are usually outfitted with fresh saltwater inflow for optional water exchange.
 Outflows are surrounded with a large surface area screen, again, for protection of the delicate larvae.

-Reef fish and shrimp larvae require frequent and ample feedings of nutritious, appropriately sized foods.
+Marine fish and crustacean larvae require frequent and ample feedings of nutritious, appropriately sized foods.
 A larva’s mouth size, hunting abilities, digestive capabilities and nutritional demands will determine the type of live food it will survive and grow on.
 Clownfishes and dottybacks are raised on rotifers, then brine shrimp nauplii and finally artificial foods.
 Ornamental crustaceans are usually cultured on brine shrimp nauplii from first feeding and additional artificial diets in the late larval phase.
 Sea horses are commonly cultured on brine shrimp nauplii and/or copepods.
 Difficult-to-rear reef fish larvae usually require copepods to survive.

 Generally, both rotifers and brine shrimp nauplii are enriched with commercially available preparations of essential fatty acids, vitamins and pigments before being fed.
 Several feedings per day are normally required to maintain the specific food quantities and quality required for the larvae to survive and grow.